Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 To really put your “plain English skills” to the test, invite a good friend over and ask if you can explain one of your latest projects.
 Ask your friend to list any term or phrase you use, which was unclear to him.
 You may be surprised by the result.

-- Always speak and write in plain English keeping the “grandma-test” in mind.
-But don’t talk to people as if they were stupid.
+- Always keep the “grandma-test” in mind.
+Don’t talk to people as if they were stupid though.
 Arrogance and customer service don’t match.

-- Before a client meeting, prepare at least 3 questions you want to ask your clients to get them talking.
+- Before a client meeting, prepare at least 3 questions to ask your clients.
 This way you also make them feel comfortable about asking their own questions.

-2. Don’t just explain your ideas, engage your clients
+2. Don’t just explain ideas, engage your clients

 Did you have a favorite teacher at school?
 Or someone that really inspired you to learn a skill as a kid?
 I invite you to think of this person now.
 Why do you remember him or her so well?